 In addition to full attendance at the three retreats, we ask participants to commit 2-3 hours a week during the program to maintain a reflective practice, connect with cohort peers, engage in planning/prioritization work, and participate in the weekly writing forum.

 ALIGNers learn how to engage and re-engage in meaningful work with purpose and clarity.
-Former ALIGNers report that they learned tips, tools, and practices for how to live a joyful, balanced life, including the development of practices and habits that make it easier to rekindle their spark when it begins to falter.
+They learn tips, tools, and practices for how to live a joyful, balanced life, including the development of practices and habits that make it easier to rekindle their spark when it begins to falter.

 By helping leaders rediscover their spark, ALIGN also inspires positive organizational development and promotes a healthy, energized organizational culture.